splintercelian/un-wcmc-dbms/README.md

 This file is the executable to launch the application.
 [^1]: in order to have the libraries in *wxWidgets* folder you need to compile the wxWidgets source codes with the help of the documentation provided in that same *wxWidgets* folder.
 ### compile with makefile and MSYS2
 This method will assume one more thing : you have installed *MSYS2* tools and you are able to launch a *MSYS2 MinGW x64 (or x32)* console.
-If that is not the case you can visit this [link](https://www.msys2.org/docs/installer/) and read on how to install the tool<br>
+If that is not the case you can visit this [link](https://www.msys2.org/docs/installer/) and read on how to install the tool.<br>
 Once or if you have it installed then all you have to do is launch a console and follow these 3 steps :
 1. go to `C:\Temp\un-wcmc-dbms` directory using `cd` command
 2. type command `make clean` just to make sure to delete all `.exe` and `.o` files